Maki-Nakagawa-Sakata matrix and Froggatt-Nielsen mechanism: INTRODUCTION

 for the normal hierarchy.
-All elements of $V_{\rm MNS}$ offered here are accommodated to the present experimental data \cite{PDG} within 20\% provided that $\d_{CP} = 0$.
+All elements of $V_{\rm MNS}$ offered here accommodate the present experimental data \cite{PDG} within 20\% provided that $\d_{CP} = 0$.
 In addition, eigenvalues of $\varSigma$ lead to

-which also coincides with the observed value.
-It is also found that a simple choice of the parameter values is consistent with all observed values of fermion masses and mixings.
+which is in accord with the observed value.
+It is also found that the present framework is consistent with all observed values of fermion masses and mixings.

 This paper is organized as follows.
-In section 2 we briefly review the $SU(6) \times SU(2)_R$ string-inspired model together with the F--N mechanism.
+In Sec.~II we briefly review the $SU(6) \times SU(2)_R$ string-inspired model together with the F-N mechanism.
 Taking the mass matrix of up-type quarks as an example, we illustrate the whole scheme of the present model.
-For comparison with the case of the lepton sector, we study the mass matrix of down-type quarks in section 3.
-State-mixings occur between down-type quarks and colored Higgsinos with even R-parity.
-We give the explicit form of the CKM matrix, which proves to exhibit small mixing.
+For comparison with the case of the lepton sector, we study the mass matrix of down-type quarks in Sec.~III.
+State-mixings occur between down-type quarks and colored Higgsinos with even $R$-parity.
+We give the explicit form of the Cabibbo-Kobayashi-Maskawa (CKM) matrix, which proves to exhibit small mixing.
 Similarly to the case of down-type quarks, state-mixings take place between leptons and $SU(2)_L$-doublet Higgsinos.
-The mass matrix in the charged lepton sector is studied in section 4.
-Section 5 deals with the neutrino sector in which state-mixings enter into the seesaw mechanism.
-The present approach provides a phenomenological framework which enable us to analyze many experimental data.
-Numerical analysis of the MNS matrix and fermion spectra is given in section 6.
-Section 7 is devoted to summary.
+The mass matrix in the charged lepton sector is studied in Sec.~IV.\; Sec.~V deals with the neutrino sector in which state-mixings enter into the seesaw mechanism.
+The present approach provides a phenomenological framework, which enable us to analyze many experimental data.
+Numerical analysis of the MNS matrix and fermion spectra is given in Sec.~VI.\; Sec.~VII is devoted to summary.